 The laboratory accepts samples from private enterprise when No reasonable private laboratory is able to do the testing or there is a public benefit involved.

 Fees are determined by the nature of the work required and prices are provided based on specific requests.
-The ability to do fee-for-service testing will be dependent upon the laboratory’s capacity.
+The ability to do fee-for-service testing depends on the laboratory’s capacity.

 The Biosecurity Sciences Laboratory conducts veterinary (land and aquatic) diagnostic testing and is NATA accredited (ISO 17025) and Veterinary Testing Accredited (13389).

 The laboratory’s primary areas of work are:

-- Queensland-wide role in the identification and investigation of new and emerging diseases
+- Queensland-wide identification and investigation of new and emerging diseases

 - active surveillance programs for arboviruses (insect-transmitted viruses) of cattle, sheep and horses, such as bluetongue virus and bovine ephemeral fever (three-day sickness)